 Darrian E. (Cohort 1) - Released and back in Memphis; working on cars again.

 Karin D. (Cohort 3) - Released!
 She's back with family and working at Puckett's - Leiper's Fork; has started Scrubs, her cleaning business!

-Tammy "Tamikyo" F. (Cohort 3) - Has been pursuing her business plan and auditioned for The Voice.
+Tammy "Tamikyo" F. (Cohort 3) - Has been pursuing her business plan and auditioned for The Voice; back in Memphis.

 Kristina G. (Cohort 4) - Has been released and is back in Knoxville!
 She's excited for football season to resume.
 She is starting up her social media consulting business, Kreative Dreams Marketing.
 Married!